vaclavcepelak/DonorChooseProject/README.md

 `modelling.R` : Performs the feature selection and gbm modelling using grid search; gbm model exported to an `.rda` file + additional outputs (ROC curve, confusion matrix) are exported

+`modelling_keras.ipynb` : Performs the recursive neural networks modelling in Python (with improved AUC)

 `data_test.R` : The data cleaning is applied on the test sample and topic scores are predicted based on the models from the train set (data exported to an `.rda` file)

 `prediction.R` : A simple script which takes the test data and gbm model and predicts the scores for submission (exports to csv)